- May 16

 If you've ever understood your patterns and still watched yourself run them anyway, this episode is for you.

-Listen to Episode 7 on Apple Podcast or on Spotify
+Listen on Apple Podcast or on Spotify

 Related reading: Why You Still React the Same Way Even When You Understand It - Substack